BrianYang2013/JHU_AI_Journey/11 - EN.605.645 Artificial Intelligence/README.md

   - [ ] Watch Lectures (Videos), extra reading materials.
   - [ ] Read Textbook: Only the relevant part.

 - [x] Wednesday: Office Hours
 - [x] Thursday night: **Submit** Self-Check in PDF in Canvas, (complete or incomplete)
-- [x] Early Friday: **Post** self-check questions in discussion group.
+- [ ] Early Friday: **Post** self-check questions in discussion group.
-- [x] Middle Sunday: Group self check **comments** (discuss conceptually).
+- [ ] Middle Sunday: Group self check **comments** (discuss conceptually).
 Review at least two other self-checks and post comments.
 Start with fewest responses so far.
 Respond to ALL questions(?).
 - [ ] Sunday: **Assessment**, 10 questions this week, 5 random from previous.
 45mins, Randomized.
 Can not go back. => Do it as early as you can.
 The programming not help assessment, but assessment might help programming.
 - [ ] Sundays: **PA**: Submit notebook: <JHED ID>.ipynb
-- [x] Mindmap
+- [ ] Mindmap
-- [x] Special: Overview -> Lecture -> Model evaluation.
+- [ ] Special: Overview -> Lecture -> Model evaluation.
 Look for course notes for the output.

 ## **Programming Assignments**

 - In functional style: Functional Programming approach constructs programs by building up small easily testable *pure* functions into a domain specific language (DSL) for the problem at hand called by *impure* functions at the edges of the program.

   - Functions are first class values, independent of Classes or Types.
   - Data modeling with generic data structures: lists, sets, dictionaries, tuples instead of Classes.
   - Operations such as iteration are replaced with higher level oft repeated abstractions such as map, filter and reduce.

 - Office hour 1

   - Basic python structures.
   - Functional, take arguments and return arguments.
   - Documentation: clear, follow template, ID, name, function, description, the theory behind (A* requries a heuristic)
-  - Implemenation: better with annotation, optional.
+  - Implementation: better with annotation, optional.
   - 3 unit tests - corner cases ... assert.
   - **Only the requested output is acceptable.**
   - Under 20 lines

 - Professor will: answer all questions, prior to submission, about the algorithm

 - Grade criteria:

   - Conform to the course programming requirements
   - Provide the requested output correctly

 - A: 9-10

 -